 Government Exchange Mart (GEM) was a major US discount retailer, with two large stores over 80,000 sq. ft. in the UK.
 At this point the UK stores were struggling - too many staff, too few customers.
 Associated Dairies saw the potential and boldly acquired the GEM stores and with Asda’s retailing skills applied they became a phenomenal success.

-1966 To fill the extra space in the former GEM stores, Asda became the first food store to offer General Merchandise.
+To fill the extra space in the former GEM stores, Asda became the first food store to offer General Merchandise.
 Customers were delighted - the Nottingham store takes £30,000 in its first week, and Judith Smith from the Castleford store becomes the first checkout operator to take £1,000 in a week.

 By the end of the 70s, Asda was booming with over 80 stores totalling 3 million sq. ft. of retail space.
 During this period the business had embarked upon a programme of diversification.
 We'd introduced Asda Property and Asda Drive, and had acquired a number of businesses including Allied Carpets and Wade's Furniture.